 Ideally an application should be received the year prior to the requested intake.
 Special consideration can be requested for applications outside of this time.
 Special consideration will be given for applicants whose applications are impacted by parental leave, significant illness and/or misadventure.

-Due to the impact of COVID-19 on the Bar Practice Course our next opportunity to consider readership applications will be for the May 2022 intake.
-Applications for the May and September 2022 intake should be made on or before 1st of July 2021.
+Our next opportunity to consider readership applications will be for the September 2022 and May 2023 intake.
+Applications for the September 2022 intake should be made on or before 1st of July 2021.

 Who should I submit my application to?